awsdocs/amazon-ec2-user-guide/doc_source/concepts-reserved-instances-application.md

 The following rules apply:
 + Pricing tiers and related discounts apply only to purchases of Amazon EC2 Standard Reserved Instances\.
-+ Pricing tiers do not apply to Reserved Instances for Windows with SQL Server Standard or Windows with SQL Server Web\.
++ Pricing tiers do not apply to Reserved Instances for Windows with SQL Server Standard, SQL Server Web, and SQL Server Enterprise\.
++ Pricing tiers do not apply to Reserved Instances for Linux with SQL Server Standard, SQL Server Web, and SQL Server Enterprise\.
 + Pricing tier discounts only apply to purchases made from AWS\.
 They do not apply to purchases of third\-party Reserved Instances\.
 + Discount pricing tiers are currently not applicable to Convertible Reserved Instance purchases\.